Grant Herbert Logo

 Hi, this is Grant Herbert, Emotional Intelligence Speaker and Trainer of the Year and Master Coach Trainer, and today I want to start a conversation for this month around building trust in your team.

+Many people I speak to are disappointed by the conflicting behaviour that they see in their leaders.
+They might have had broken promises.
 And the challenge with that is that they have long memories.
 And the result is we have an impact on our team where relationships are not high in trust.

 When we have low trust relationships, people stand back a little bit, and they're more sceptical, and they wait, and they see until you've proven that you can be trusted.